Best Clothes Dryers

 - Woollen program: uses less heat, to reduce the chance of your wool or wool-blend clothes shrinking.
 However, there’s still some risk that woollen clothing can shrink, so use with caution.

-We hope this guide has equipped you with the information you need to invest in a trustworthy dryer, or be satisfied with your decision not to buy one.
+We hope you're now equipped you with the information you need to invest in a trustworthy dryer, or be satisfied with your decision not to buy one.
 Before buying a dryer, remember to consider: the amount of space in your laundry and whether it's well ventilated, the size of your household, materials of your clothing, and how frequently you'll be drying clothes.
-These will all help determine whether a dryer is a viable and convenient option for your household.
+These will all help determine if a dryer is a viable and convenient option for your household.